chapayevdauren/djangocms-owl/README.md

 # djangocms-owl
-**djangocms-owl** is a plugin for [Djangocms](https://github.com/divio/django-cms) that implements the JavaScript carousel library [Owl Carousel](http://owlgraphic.com/owlcarousel/).
+**djangocms-owl** is a reuseable plugin for [django-cms](https://github.com/divio/django-cms) that implements the JavaScript carousel library [Owl Carousel](http://owlgraphic.com/owlcarousel/).
 Version 1 of Owl Carousel is supported.

 ## Dependencies
 * Djangocms>=3.0